Electronic-Mango/memes-discord-bot/README.md

 ### Deep-fried text messages

 What does it mean?
-Before a text from a source is send back, it's translated through multiple languages, then to either original language or target language configured via `setlanguage` command.
+Before a text from a source is send back, it's translated through multiple languages, then to either original language or target language configured via `/text language set` command.

 Translating between multiple different languages causes texts to be weirdly distorted and strange, which is the point of this command.